Mord3rca/gamma-launcher/README.md

 If you experience a glibc error, install gamma launcher in a venv.

+If you experience a magic error, prepend `MAGIC=/usr/share/file/misc/magic` and/or `LD_PRELOAD=/usr/lib/libmagic.so` to the `./gamma-launcher` command.

 ### Using pip (from source)

 It's strongly advised to install this in a [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) (Python Virtual Environment)